joaovdd/Experience-of-Using-GPU-in-Power-Flow-Computation/readme.md

 # Experience of Using GPU in Power Flow Computation
 ## Build Binaries
 ### Dependencies
-This project uses Nvidia Cuda Tooklit and Intel MKL.
-Note that (when applicable) the libraries' include paths in the build scripts should match the ones where the respective libraries' are present on the system.
+This project uses Nvidia Cuda Toolkit and Intel MKL.
+Note that (where applicable) the libraries' include paths in the build scripts should match the adequate ones on the system.

 ### CPU Versions